Whirlpool

 Safety first: Unplug the freezer before defrosting heavy ice buildup.

-- Replace gasket if needed: Remove the inner door liner screws or pull out the gasket retainer, install the new Whirlpool gasket, and ensure it seats evenly.
+- Replace the gasket if needed: Remove the inner door liner screws or pull out the gasket retainer, install the new Whirlpool gasket, and ensure it seats evenly.

-- Check hinges and leveling: Adjust hinges so the door is square and closes firmly.
+- Check hinges and leveling: Adjust the hinges so the door is square and closes firmly.
 Level the cabinet so the door self-closes.

 - Change usage habits: Minimize door openings and avoid leaving the door open for extended periods.